-Employees who completed the two steps by the September 30 deadline will receive a $1400 reduction in their medical insurance out-of-pocket maximum cost in 2016 ($2800 for the family).
-New employees who enroll in the medical plan after 8-1-2015 will automatically receive the wellness reward their first year, but will need to participate next summer in order to receive the reward going forward.
+Employees who are enrolled in medical who complete these two steps by 9-30-2016 will receive a $1400 reduction in their medical insurance out-of-pocket maximum cost in 2017.
+If you cover family, double that to $2800.
+New employees who enroll in the medical plan after 8-1-2016 will automatically receive the wellness reward their first year, but will need to participate next summer in order to receive the reward going forward.

 STEP 1: “Get your numbers” at a biometric screening

 Biometric health screenings will be offered by the UAMS Employee Health Office between Aug.
 1 and Sept.
-30, 2015.
+30, 2016.
 Additional screenings will be held throughout the state to aid our employees who don’t work on the main campus.
-See the schedules below.
 Each week’s screenings will also be posted on the digital signs.
 The screening, which includes a finger prick and a mouth swab, will take about 30 minutes.
 But allow more time in case there is a line as screenings are done on a first come, first served basis.

-The screenings only apply to employees who are enrolled in the UA health plan as the primary member.
-Spouses and children are not eligible for the screening.
+The screenings only apply to employees who are enrolled in the UA health plan as the primary member/policy holder.
+Spouses and children, even if they work for the University, are not eligible for the screening.

 As an alternative to getting your numbers at a screening, you may instead schedule a physical or wellness office visit with your in-network primary care physician.
 Take this FORM with you to that appointment.
 Your physician will provide the numbers on this form, then you will send in.
-You will not have to pay an office visit copay for this visit.
+If the only reason for this office visit is to secure this form and the office visit is coded as a physical/wellness visit, you will not have to pay an office visit copay.
 The blood work must be between the dates of May 1 and Sept.
-30, 2015 to be accepted.
+30, 2016 to be accepted.